HomeNewsWorld Cup 2026 Qualifiers

 FIFA World Cup 2026 Qualifiers

-The FIFA World Cup 2026 qualifiers are underway across all confederations, with 13 teams already securing their spots in the expanded 48-team tournament.
-Track the latest qualification results and standings as nations compete for footballs most prestigious prize.
+The FIFA World Cup 2026 qualifiers are progressing rapidly across all confederations, with 18 teams now securing their spots in the expanded 48-team tournament.
+The latest qualification rounds have seen Tunisia join Morocco as Africa’s qualified representatives, while South America and Asia continue to produce compelling storylines.

 Tournament Overview